paralympics/pvsas-user-guide/docs/layout-and-functionalities/file-attachments.md

 - Photo

     The photo must adhere to the following specifications:

-    - [x] Be recent and allow for easy recognition of the individual
+    &check; Be recent and allow for easy recognition of the individual

-    - [x] Be plain white or light blue background with good contrast against the person (face and hair)
+    &check; Be plain white or light blue background with good contrast against the person (face and hair)

-    - [x] Not include headgear, dark glasses and hair bands on the individual, except for religious or medical reasons
+    &check; Not include headgear, dark glasses and hair bands on the individual, except for religious or medical reasons

-    - [x] Have the head of the individual looking face-on
+    &check; Have the head of the individual looking face-on

-    - [x] Either be scanned and saved as JPG (preferred), GIF or PNG in medium or high quality.
+    &check; Either be scanned and saved as JPG (preferred), GIF or PNG in medium or high quality.
 Width-to-height ratio is less than 10:11; file size must not exceed 250 KB

-    Hence, any uploaded photo is automatically resized to a maximum height of 256 px and a maximum width of 176 px.
-The user does not need to resize the photo in advance.
+    *Hence, any uploaded photo is automatically resized to a maximum height of 256 px and a maximum width of 176 px.
+The user does not need to resize the photo in advance.*